Why is it Bad to Drink Water After Sex?

 The bladder is a balloon-like organ in the lower abdomen that stores urine until you need to empty it.
 Each day, adults pass about a quart and a half of urine out of their bodies.
 Urine contains waste and extra fluid left over from what we eat and drink.
 The bladder is sensitive to many foods and drinks that can irritate it.
 That’s why some people need to visit the toilet often or feel an urgent urge to pee.

-See also: What Does Real Sex Look Like?
+See also: How Does Sex Feel For Men?

 When your bladder gets full, nerve signals are sent to the brain.
 These signals make you want to go to the bathroom, and they help your muscles contract to push the urine out of your body through your urethra.